14 Climate 14 Climate

 Adaptation efforts must catch up to mitigation efforts globally and in Africa.
 Efforts to adapt to climate change must prioritise the protection of communities, ecosystems, and economies from its adverse effects.
 Our report underscores the importance of enhancing resilience through various means—be it poverty alleviation, conflict prevention, or healthcare improvements—alongside modifying infrastructure (land use planning, climate-smart practices, climate-resilient infrastructure), being more efficient with natural resources (e.g. water and land use management) and formulating policies that enable societies to respond effectively to evolving climatic conditions (aid support, investments, early-warning systems etc.) to withstand climate challenges better.
 This becomes particularly complex when accounting for concurrent crises like poverty, undernutrition, and civil conflict.
 Africa’s best response to the emerging threat of climate change is to pursue a sustainable development pathway, as reflected in the Sustainable Africa scenario.

 Adopting diverse carbon reduction strategies globally, including carbon taxes and cap-and-trade systems, reflects a commitment to environmental stewardship.
 However, geopolitical tensions, notably between China, the US, and the EU, pose significant challenges to these efforts.
 On the one hand, the competition for green energy leadership could create a ‘race to the top’, spurring green investment, innovation and international climate action.
-On the other hand, the rising tensions undermine cooperation and fragment the green energy market.
+On the other hand, the rising tensions undermine cooperation and fragment the green energy market and the election of Donald Trump as 47th US President means that the US could, again, step away from climate action.
 Tense geopolitics threaten to undermine collaboration across ideological divides.
 With China dominating almost all clean technology supply chains, policymakers must square the imperative to reduce dependencies with adequate cooperation to meet decarbonisation goals.

 Carbon pricing mechanisms like the EU's Emissions Trading System offer a flexible approach to reducing greenhouse gas emissions.
 In addition, carbon offset programs enable entities to counterbalance their carbon footprint by investing in projects that mitigate emissions but remain controversial.
 Industries worldwide, particularly the aviation sector, have prominently embraced this approach through reforestation, renewable energy projects, and energy efficiency initiatives but the system is prone to greenwashing and shifting of responsibilities.